-Primarily as a result of our losses incurred to date, our expected continued future losses, and limited cash balances, our financial statements note there is substantial doubt about our ability to continue as a going concern.
+Primarily as a result of our losses incurred to date, our expected continued future losses, and limited cash balances, we have included an explanatory paragraph in our financial statements expressing substantial doubt about our ability to continue as a going concern.
 Our ability to continue as a going concern is contingent upon, among other factors, the sale of the shares of our common stock or obtaining alternate financing.